DCC-Lab/PyHardwareLibrary/README-USB.md

 The information is encoded in bytes.
 The bytes have different meaning depending on what were are sending.
 A letter is a single byte (8 bits) that can take 256 values from 0 to 255, or in hexadecimal `0x00` to `0xff`.
 ASCII encoding is standard for text: in that system, the letter 'A' is the number 65 (0x41), 'C' is 67 (0x43) etc...
 To write integer numbers larger than 255, we can put more than one byte together.
 For instance, if we put 2 bytes together, we can get 65,536 different values (from `0x0000` to `0xffff`), if we use 4 bytes together, we can write 4,294,967,296 different values (from `0x00000000` to `0xffffffff`).
 These integers have names in Python: 1 byte is called a `char`acter, 2 bytes is a `short int` and 4 bytes is a `long int`.
 It is possible to interpret these as `signed` or `unsigned`, where `signed` is usually the default if nothing else is mentionned.
 The detailed difference between `signed` and `unsigned` is not critical here, as long as we use the appropriate type.
 When we start with the least significant bytes then the most significant, we say the format is "little-endian", otherwise it is "big-endian".
 You can find a bit more information [here](https://github.com/dccote/Enseignement/blob/master/DAQ/Semaine-02.md).

-### Sutter ROE-200
+### An example: Sutter ROE-200

 Let's look at a classic from microscopy and neuroscience, the MPC-385 XYZ stage from Sutter Instruments with its ROE-200 controller.
-The manual is available [here](https://github.com/DCC-Lab/PyHardwareLibrary/blob/cd7bf0cf6256ba4dbc6eb26f0657c0db59b35848/hardwarelibrary/manuals/MPC-325_OpMan.pdf) or on their web site, and it is sufficiently detailed for us.
+The manual is available [here](https://github.com/DCC-Lab/PyHardwareLibrary/blob/cd7bf0cf6256ba4dbc6eb26f0657c0db59b35848/hardwarelibrary/manuals/MPC-325_OpMan.pdf) or on their web site, and it is sufficiently detailed for us (it also has a few omissions that we will find).
 When we connect the device, we can inspect its **USB Descriptors**.
 We then find out that the idVendor is 4930, the idProduct is 1.
 We can pick a USB configuration, pick a USB interface, then the inspection of the endpoint descriptors tells us it has two endpoints: one IN, one OUT.

 ```python
 device = usb.core.find(idVendor=4930, idProduct=1) # Sutter Instruments has idVendor 4930 or 0x1342